jiecui/eeglab/README.md

 Installation
 ------------
 1. Download, decompress and copy the directory into the directory of plugins of EEGLAB (/root/directory/of/eeglab/plugins)
-1. Rename the directory of the plugin to MEF_import1.14
+1. Rename the folder name of MEF_import plugin to MEF_import1.14
 1. Launch EEGLAB in MATLAB, for example,

         >> eeglab